auth0/auth0.net/docs/index.md

 using Auth0.AuthenticationApi;
 ```

-To start using the API, you need to create an instance of the `AuthenticationApiClient` class, passing the URL of your Auth0 instance:
+To start using the API, you need to create an instance of the @Auth0.AuthenticationApi.AuthenticationApiClient class, passing the URL of your Auth0 instance:

 ```
 var client = new AuthenticationApiClient(new Uri("https://auth0-dotnet-integration-tests.auth0.com/"));
 ```

-For more details on the various methods that are available, please refer to the documentation of the @Auth0.AuthenticationApi namespace.
+For more details on the various methods that are available, please refer to the documentation of the @Auth0.AuthenticationApi.AuthenticationApiClient class.

 ### Using URL Builders